cferdinandi/reef-js/content/getting-started.md

 ### [Optional] Add State/Data

-As an optional property of the options argument, you can include state for your component with the `data` property.
+As an optional property of the `options` argument, you can include state for your component with the `data` property.

-The data object is automatically encoded and passed into your template function, so that you can use it to customize your template.
+An immutable copy of the data object is automatically passed into your template function, so that you can use it to customize your template.

 ```js
 // Some data